The Last Autumn: A Novel of a Princeton University Senior

 “Oh yeah, right,” Boder replied, lighting up a one hitter he had pulled out of his pocket.

-But the students who took me around the Engineering Quad were not Boders.
-They were certainly motivated towards their academics and their careers, and coming out of school with a few good friends and their sanity.
+The students who took me around the Princeton Engineering Quad were not Boders.
+They were certainly motivated towards their academics, but they also wanted to leave with few good friends and their sanity.
 I never heard more praise for engineering labs, especially a semiconductor “clean room,” than I have ever heard on an unscripted college tour!
-But I also found the student guides to be very likable people, certainly more than Boder was in the novel.